Jardal/A10M-Slic3r-profile/README.md

 #### Speed
 - bigger speed = worse detail, worse adhesivity

-## Dual colour print configuration
-For bucket and switching filaments (no mixing at the moment)
-- Print: HQ/Speed
-- Filament: DUAL
-- Printer: DUAL

-## Vase mode prints guide
-#### Printer
-- Simple Vase for simple vase models without retractions
-- Strong if object is not slashed
-- HQ/Speedy if vase is relative complex object with needed retractions
-#### Filament
-- vase HD - for high details prints
-- vase BLACK - for asphaltic black colour only
-- Light Speedy - for all other colours - if it does high-temp artifacts, use dDark Speedy or Dark only.

 ## Complex objects guide
 #### Print settings
 - HQ/AUTO - select what is better for your model (see Preview)
 - Speedy Gonzales is faster print
 - Speedy McQueen is fastest print as possible, quality is not measure
-- Vase Paper-thin - if you need paperweight vase mode figures
 #### Filaments
 - Speed - for speed prints
 - Dark/Light - about filament colour